agmcarthur/Biochem-3BP3/Lab_3_Phylogenetics/README.md

 **Computer Resources**
 * This lab will use McMaster's virtual Windows servers, so you need to install and set-up [Microsoft Remote Desktop](https://uts.mcmaster.ca/services/teaching-and-learning/computer-labs/#tab-content-how-to-connect) on your personal computer
 * See the demo video on how to login using Microsoft Remote Desktop and your MacID.
 * All files and work on the virtual servers will be lost when you log out.
-Be sure to save your work elsewhere (e.g. email yourself a copy)
+Be sure to save your work elsewhere (e.g., email yourself a copy)

 ```bash
 If needed, change the Properties of your User folder found in: